Italy Data Center Physical Security Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Italy Data Center Physical Security Market Analysis by Mordor Intelligence

-The Italy data center physical security market stands at USD 18.58 million in 2025 and, at a 14.7% CAGR, is forecast to reach USD 36.89 million by 2030.
+Italy data center physical security market size in 2026 is estimated at USD 21.27 million, growing from 2025 value of USD 18.58 million with 2031 projections showing USD 41.79 million, growing at 14.46% CAGR over 2026-2031.
 Growth is propelled by the dual compliance burden created by the National Cybersecurity Perimeter law and the EU NIS2 directive, which jointly oblige operators to harden physical infrastructure as much as logical defences.
 Italy’s EUR 47 billion Recovery and Resilience Plan earmarks sizeable funds for digital sovereignty projects, amplifying demand for secure, audit-ready facilities.
 In parallel, hyperscalers and colocation providers accelerate campus expansions around Milan, Rome and Turin, embedding multilayer security by design to satisfy public-sector and regulated-industry contracts.
 Persistent equipment lead-times linked to semiconductor shortages further elevate vendor selection toward firms with diversified manufacturing footprints.

 Key Report Takeaways